KooiInc/es-date-fiddler/README.md

    - **Note**: `[instance].relocate(...)` may be [chained](https://www.tutorialspoint.com/method-chaining-in-javascript).

 ### Setters to add or subtract days, years, hours etc.
-The following setters use the following basic syntax for adding or subtracting thing from the date at hand.
+The following setters use the following basic syntax for adding or subtracting things from the date at hand.

 ```
   yourDateX.[add/subtract](